 To use the Policy Locator Service, a decedent’s surviving spouse, next-of-kin or legal representative must submit an application form with a certified copy of the death certificate.
 Cost of a search is $75 U.S. – and responses usually are returned within ten business days.
 Pretty neat!

-If you’d like more information on this topic, contact AccuQuote.
+We’re here to help.
+If you’d like more information on this topic, contact us at 800-442-9899.
 We can also help if you’re looking to purchase more life insurance sometime in the future.
-AccuQuote only represents the top-rated, brand-name insurance companies you know and trust.
-We can get you competitive quotes on a new life insurance policy in just minutes.

 Keep Reading and Learn How to Save Money for Life